 In the past 80 years, our department has guided over 600 PhD candidates to success.
 The University of Pittsburgh’s Department of Physics and Astronomy is recognized nationally and internationally for faculty at the frontier of research who mentor graduate students on an individual level.
 With 41 core faculty members and lecturers, the department has a strong tradition in excellence and innovation.
-Our alumni have gone on to build distinguished careers as researchers at major academic and industrial laboratories, educators at universities and colleges, and as independent scientific entrepreneurs.
+Our alumni have gone on to build distinguished careers as researchers at major academic, government and industrial laboratories, educators at universities and colleges, and as independent scientific entrepreneurs.

 How to Apply